“If my future were determined just by my performance on a standardized test, I wouldn’t be here. I guarantee you that.”

 - Targeted activities to align your purpose, your needs and your contributions to your goal.

 With this valuable information, you’ll become even more consciously aware of how to use your talents to live a successful, happy and fulfilling life – in business, in relationships and in yourself.
-This is a practical experience with immediate application.
+This is a practical experience with the immediate application.
 Unlike other assessments which give you things to think about, your Strengths Profile Analysis gives you tangible steps to action.
 It is a clear map for success in your chosen area.

 If you’d like to have a conversation with a qualified Strengths coach to gather more information, we can help.
 Please contact us for more information firstname.lastname@example.org